 Protecting the Intellectual Property

 When it comes to selling products and services overseas, having strong trademark protection is key.
 A trademark is a unique logo, word, or phrase used to identify a brand and distinguish it from other products and services.
 As a brand expands beyond its home market, so too does the risk of counterfeiters taking advantage of the brand's success by creating cheap knockoffs.
-By having trademark protection in place, brands are able to protect their intellectual property and prevent the sale of counterfeit products that could damage their reputation.
+By having trademark protection in place, brands can protect their intellectual property and prevent the sale of counterfeit products that could damage their reputation.
 With a market that is plagued by counterfeits, it becomes a necessity for brands to take enough measures to protect themselves.

-What is a trademark?
+What is a Trademark?

-What are the benefits of having a trademark?
+What are the Benefits of Having a Trademark?

 The counterfeit market has scaled to a whopping $4 trillion dollars and brands across the world are suffering.
 Having a trademark is a critical part of protecting a brand's intellectual property.
 It grants the exclusive right to use a specific logo, word or phrase that is associated with a product or service.
 By registering a trademark, businesses have the power to stop others from using similar marks that could cause confusion and harm the value of their brand.